BI-DS/GRA4157/README.md

 # Preliminary lecture plan
+For a given lecture, the reading gives an approximate overview of what is expected to be known after the lecture.
+I expect you to solve the exercises after the lecture.
+Each week, we start the lecture with a student presentation of a exercise of choice.
+Send an email to vegard.vinje@bi.no to volunteer for an exercise.
 | Date  | Topic | Reading | Exercises | Student presentation |
 | ------------- | ------------- | ------------- | ------------- | ------------- |
 | Sep.
 2  | Course Introduction.
 Python recap, lists and dictionaries.
 Testing  | Sundnes: Chap 1,2,3 | Sundnes: 2.7, 2.8, 2.9, 2.15, 2.18, 3.3, 3.6, 3.17 ++ | |